Abid-07/elec0138-grp17-social-streaming/README.md

 # ELEC0138 GRP 17 – Digital Social Streaming Platform

-This is a secure web-based social streaming platform built for the ELEC0138 Security & Privacy coursework.
+This is a secure web-based social streaming platform built for ELEC0138.
 It allows users to stream videos, purchase credits securely, and includes an AI-powered phishing detection system to flag suspicious messages.

 ---

-## ⚙️ Requirements
+## Requirements

 - Ubuntu 22.04+ (VM or local machine)
 - Apache2